ccoutant/dwarf-locations/chapter2-diffs.md

 identifies the address space.</span>

 <span class="add">In contexts that expect a location, a value of the generic type
-may be implicitly converted to a memory location in the default address space.</span>
+will be implicitly converted to a memory location in the default address space.</span>

-<span class="add">The following operations push memory locations onto the DWARF stack:</span>
+<span class="add">The following operations push memory locations onto the stack:</span>

 1. `DW_OP_addr`
     The `DW_OP_addr` operation has a single operand that encodes a machine address and whose size is the size of an address on the target machine.
     <span class="add">The value of this operand is treated as an address
-    in the default address space and pushed onto the stack.</span>
+    in the default address space and the corresponding memory location is pushed onto the stack.</span>

 1. `DW_OP_addrx`
     The `DW_OP_addrx` operation has a single operand that